Category: Uncategorized

 Datacenter Heat monitoring

 Datacenter have racks of high specification servers and those will produce high level of heat.
-This means server room must be equipped with cooling system with humidity sensors for monitoring.
+This is one of a physical security risks as server room must be equipped with cooling system with humidity sensors for monitoring.
 If the cooling system fail, high temperature will cause system failure and that will cause our clients.

 Electricity